-The name of this organization shall be "ABET, Inc.," hereinafter referred to as ABET.
+The name of this organization is Accreditation Board for Engineering and Technology, Inc., hereinafter referred to as “ABET”.

-- ABET is a non-stock, membership corporation based in the United States and focused on quality assurance and world leadership in fulfillment of its purposes.
+- ABET is a membership not-for-profit corporation based in the United States and incorporated in New York focused on quality assurance and world leadership in fulfillment of its purposes.
 It is a federation of societies organized for the public good.
 Its purposes are educational, charitable, and scientific.

 - To further the public welfare, ABET assures quality through the accreditation of educational programs, thereby assuring the competence of graduates entering professional practice.
 ABET accomplishes this through the development and promulgation of accreditation criteria.

 - ABET will help assure educational quality within the academic community by stimulating innovation, fostering continuous improvement, and facilitating the strategic planning needed to achieve these goals.

 - Educational programs of interest to ABET include applied science, computing, engineering, engineering technology, and other such disciplines as may be approved by the ABET Board of Directors (hereinafter referred to as the Board.)